-The Weak-Strict (also called Clustering) transaction model consists of two types of transaction: weak (or loose) and strict [7].
-These transactions are carried out within the clusters that are the collection of connected hosts which are connected via high-speed and reliable networks [10].
+The Weak-Strict (also called Clustering) transaction model consists of two types of transaction: weak (or loose) and strict [9].
+These transactions are carried out within the clusters that are the collection of connected hosts which are connected via high-speed and reliable networks [11].
 In each cluster, data that is semantically related is locally replicated.
 There are two types of a replicated copy: local consistency (weak) and global consistency (strict).
 The weak copy is used when mobile hosts are disconnected or connected via a slow and unreliable network.
 Weak and Strict transactions access weak and strict data copies, respectively.
-When hosts mobile reconnect to database servers, а synchronization process reconciles the changes of the local data version with the global data version.
+Figure 5 presents the architecture of this transaction model.
+When mobile hosts reconnect to database servers. a synchronization process reconciles the changes of the local data version with the global data version.